Dialogue With Ben McCarthy

 A: We’re so busy, I don’t know half of the jobs happening at the moment, I leave the smaller events for our event organisers to look after.
 I know that this week we are installing an outdoor festival, with an inflatable stage, big PA system, lighting and smoke/haze effects.
 We are also installing a mega-posh, big-budget 21st birthday party.
 We’re doing the full production: video, lighting, sound, site power... everything.

-The full article can be found in Pro Mobile Issue 72, Pages 60-62.
+The full review can be found in Pro Mobile Issue 72, Pages 60-62.